 Honda opened Suzuka Circuit in 1962 and Twin Ring Motegi in 1997.
 While contributing to the development of motorsports through racing, Honda has also conveyed the fun of mobility to a large number of people through a wide range of events, facilities and programs that everyone can experience and enjoy.

-World Championship Round12 Grand Prix of JAPAN(1963 at Suzuka Circuit)
+First Japanese Grand Prix of World Championship (1963 at Suzuka Circuit)